maringa780/ClusToRa/README.md

 Below, we use data from Tzouanas et al. (2026) (download compressed file in this repository), as analyzed in our cited work, to demonstrate how to navigate and use `ClusToRa`.

 ### • ClusToRa Analysis
+_ClusToRa Analysis_ tab allows you to load your coordinates, cell types, and additional data such as sample groups, sample IDs, and barcodes/cell IDs (if you plan to load a differential matrix later). _See details_
 <details>
-   In the app, ClusToRa Analysis tab allows you load your coordinates, cell types, and additional data (such as samples groups , sample ids, barcodes / cellIDs if you will be loading differentaial matrix later).
    <img width="600" height="299" alt="image" src="https://github.com/user-attachments/assets/414cfdaf-4c8e-484f-a7fc-14277630524b" />
    <br>
 1. **Open the Add-On Explorer**